Roasted langoustines (ofnbakaður humar)

 Heat an oven to 180 °C for a convection oven, 190 °C for a regular oven.

 Crush, grate or finely chop the garlic and put in a saucepan with the butter.
 Melt the butter over low heat.
 Cool down to the required consistency if necessary.
-It should be liquid enough to dribble but thick enough not to run much and cool enough to not start the cooking process.
+It should be liquid enough to dribble but thick enough not to run much and cool enough to not start cooking the tails.

 Dribble the garlic butter into the cuts in the langoustine tails and salt lightly.
 Put the tails into the oven and bake for 10-15 minutes.
 10 minutes should be enough for small and medium sized tails, but if they are large, you will need the full 15 minutes.
 Remove one and cut into it when 10 minutes have passed.
 If it's a solid white all the way through, it's cooked.
 A cooked langoustine should have a slightly softer than al dente feel when you bite into it, and be juicy.
 If it's firmer and feels dry, it's overcooked.